 Do Implants need special care?

-With good oral hygiene habits, and regular hygiene appointments with a dental professional, Implants will remain healthy for many years.
+Good oral hygiene habits, and regular hygiene appointments with a dental professional, will help implants to remain healthy for many years.

 Are you a candidate for implants?

 Please call our office today for a FREE consultation.
-If you are considering implants, your mouth must be examined and your medical and dental history reviewed.
-We can provide you with the information you will require to make a well informed decision.
-Dental implants are a permanent and appealing solution to replace missing or extracted teeth.
+We will examine your mouth, review your medical and dental history, and provide you with the information you will require to make a well informed decision.